TITLE

 are found, the equipment must be removed from service until repaired, and a

-be retained for 3 years after the defect is found.
+for three years after the defect is found.

-logging tool, and maintenance on sealed sources or holders in which sealed
+tool, and maintenance on sealed sources or holders in which sealed sources are

-sources are contained may not be performed by the licensee unless a written
+contained may not be performed by the licensee unless a written operating

-operating procedure is developed and has been approved either by the
+procedure is developed and has been approved either by the department, NRC or

 D. If a sealed source is stuck in the source holder, the